Rio Vista-Delta Ride 2018

 BELOW: The BSAOCNC has been putting on rides for a long time & they really have their act together.
 At the brief Ride Meeting, they passed out maps with the route highlighted & explained the finer points.

 ABOVE & BELOW: The route we follow takes us on two ferry rides, this is the first.
+Looks like some of these helmets are as old as the bikes.
+If you're going to ride, get a good helmet

 ABOVE: Yellow Bike on its shakedown cruise.
 I'd forgotten just how nice it was to ride.
 It's light, tight, pulls strong, sounds fantastic, very comfortable.
 This comes from using lighter rear springs to accommodate my lighter weight to improve the ride.
 This was or first stop in Clarksburg.